 Arrows Grand Prix International was eventually wound up on 15 September 2006, before being officially liquidated on 8 December 2012.

-Sergio Rinland went on to focus on his consultancy company, Astauto Ltd., while Mike Coughlan spent the next five years with McLaren before being sacked for his involvement in the infamous Spygate scandal.
+Sergio Rinland went on to focus on his consultancy company, Astauto Ltd., while Mike Coughlan spent the next five years with McLaren.
+He would then get sacked for his involvement in the infamous Spygate scandal.

-As for Tom Walkinshaw, his TWR racing group went into liquidation alongside the demise of Arrows, only for the Australian arm of the company to be bought out and saved by Holden.
+As for Tom Walkinshaw, his TWR racing group went into liquidation alongside the demise of Arrows, only for the Australian arm to be bought out by Holden.

-2005 saw Walkinshaw return to team management in the Australian V8 Supercars Championship and helped Holden to win consecutive championships with Rick Kelly and Garth Tander in 2006 and 2007 respectively.
+2005 saw Walkinshaw return to team management in the Australian V8 Supercars Championship.
+He then helped Holden win consecutive championships with Rick Kelly and Garth Tander in 2006 and 2007 respectively.

 Tom Walkinshaw then remained active within V8 Supercars before he sadly passed away on 12 December 2010, aged 64, after suffering complications from cancer.